msagradian/bg-mining/README.md

 # bg-mining
 Exploring patterns and anomalies in backgammon
-# bg-mining
-Exploring patterns and anomalies in backgammon
 =========

 Web scraping and analysing backgammon matches databases with Python.
 Basic rules can be found here: https://en.wikipedia.org/wiki/Backgammon#Rules.